google/wireit/README.md

 or to upgrade incrementally.
 Scripts that haven't been configured for Wireit are always safe to use as dependencies; they just won't be fully optimized.

+### Wireit-only scripts

+It is valid to define a script in the `wireit` section that is not in the `scripts` section, but such scripts can only be used as `dependencies` from other wireit scripts, and can never be run directly.

 ### Cross-package dependencies

 Dependencies can refer to scripts in other npm packages by using a relative path